Andrea Nix Fine

-Andrea Nix Fine is an American documentary film director whose film Inocente won the Academy Award for Best Documentary (Short Subject) in 2013.
-She directs her films with her husband, Sean Fine.
+Andrea Nix Fine is an Oscar and Emmy Award winning American documentary film director.
+Her film The Sixth won the Emmy Award for Outstanding Politics and Government Documentary in 2025 and her film Inocente won the Academy Award for Best Documentary (Short Subject) in 2013.

 The Fines were also nominated for the Academy Award for Best Documentary Feature in 2007 for War/Dance, a story about the power of music to heal and transform the lives of children living in Uganda's war zone, and their 2013 HBO documentary Life According to Sam was honored with a Peabody and Emmy award.

-Nix is a 1991 graduate of Colby College.
-The Fines launched a boutique film studio Change Content to develop documentaries that affect way audiences feel about critical issues.
+She co-owns Change Content with her husband, Sean Fine where they develop documentaries that affect way audiences feel about critical issues.
 Change Content's first film LFG (film) premiered at the Tribeca Film Festival and was instrumental in the U.S. Women's National Soccer Team achieving equal pay.
+In 2025, their documentary The Sixth, which chronicles the January 6 attacks on the U.S. Capitol.
+Despite struggles to find a home for the film due to political pressure, they won the Emmy Award for Outstanding Politics and Government Documentary.